| Questions:

 male-female therapy team?
 3.

-What are three stages of abuse that batterers experience?
+What are the stages of abuse that batterers experience?
 4.

 precede abuse?
 5.

-What are the four major ways of Expanding Choice Points to prevent a battering
+What are the major ways of Expanding Choice Points to prevent a battering

 incident?
 6.